 The Thomas Gilcrease Institute of American History and Art a/k/a Gilcrease Museum assumes no responsibility or liability for any claims against the applicant or the Museum by the artist or any third parties on his behalf.
 Applicant agrees to indemnify the Museum and hold it harmless against any and all such claims.
 It is the responsibility of the applicant to obtain necessary permissions for those items/materials for which the Museum does not own the copyright or for which other restrictions may apply.
 Applicants are advised that obtaining rights clearances may be a lengthy and complex task and should be planned well in advance.
 Any and all royalty payments or other requirements specified by the copyright owner must be paid or honored by applicant and are not the responsibility of the Museum.
 [In the case of living artists or where copyright still exists, the applicant must deliver the artist’s permission in writing before the museum will release any photographic material.]

-Payment is to be made before the order can be filled and can be paid by company check, cashier’s check, or money order in U.S. currency.
+Payment is to be made before the order can be filled and can be paid by credit card, check, cashier’s check, or money order in U.S. currency.
 Gilcrease Museum accepts the following credit cards: Master Card, American Express, Discover and Visa.
 We reserve the right to charge additional fees for items that pose unusual difficulty in scanning or printing.
 Fees cover reproduction and handling costs and are NOT copyright permission and/or royalty fees.

 THE MUSEUM GIVES NO EXCLUSIVE RIGHTS TO ANY PUBLISHER, AUTHOR OR PHOTOGRAPHER AND ASSUMES NO RESPONSIBLIITY FOR DUPLICATION OF SUBJECTS BY OTHERS OR ANY RESPONSIBLITY FOR CLAIMS BY THIRD PARTIES.